 - Phase 1: Visitation for several hours of the day with Soberlink in place

-- Phase 2: More time allotted with the children if alcohol is proven to be avoided during parenting time.
-May include a possible overnight
+- Phase 2: More time allotted with the children if there is evidence of alcohol abstinence during parenting time.
+May include a possible overnight.

 - Phase 3: More time, more overnights

-- Phase 4: Standard possession order.
-Start back at Phase 1 if a relapse occurs, to ensure the safety of children and for orders to be straightforward.
+- Phase 4: Standard custody or possession order.
+Start back at Phase 1 if there is evidence of relapse to ensure the safety of children and for court orders to be straightforward.

 “Having someone go back to Phase 1 automatically and starting the whole process over, to me, makes sense, and it seems to be beneficial to the client,” Hardy says.

-As the experts in alcohol monitoring, Soberlink has been helping parents navigate divorces involving alcohol abuse and maintain relationships with their children for over a decade.
-Committed to keeping the best interests of the child top of mind, Soberlink is the most technologically advanced, convenient, and reliable tool in child custody litigation involving substance abuse.
+As the experts in alcohol monitoring, Soberlink has been helping parents navigate custody agreements and divorces involving alcohol abuse for over a decade.
+Committed to keeping the best interests of the child top of mind throughout court proceedings, Soberlink is the most technologically advanced, convenient, and reliable tool in child custody litigation when there is evidence of substance abuse.